After Neha Dhupia episode, former Roadies' director slams show

 In a series of tweets posted on Monday, Alva wrote that the show has "degenerated over time to the point where it is an embarrassment to brand MTV and to any advertiser associated with it."
 He reminded that the show produced icons like Rannvijay Singh and Ayushmann Khurrana, who is a top Bollywood star today.
 Singh won the first season and Khurrana the second.

 The show has degenerated over time to the point where it is an embarrassment to brand MTV to any advertiser associated with it.— Nivedith Alva (@nivedithalva) March 16, 2020

 In the end,these young participants have to go back into the real world.
 It is worth considering the long term damage being done to them,for ratings.

+The rant from Alva comes at a time when Roadies is already the talk of the town, thanks to a fresh controversy.
 It all started after Neha Dhupia, who is one of the judges on the ongoing Roadies: Revolution edition slammed a contestant, who said he physically attacked his ex-girlfriend after he found out that she was cheating on him.

 However, Neha's comments didn't go down well with many, who targeted her and termed her a hypocrite.
 But things went haywire after trolls barged into Neha and her family's inbox, incessantly abusing them.
 Soon, the actress gave it back to trolls, saying that abuse against her family is unacceptable.
 She clarified that she wasn't justifying adultery, but felt strongly against physical violence.